 Records should be kept detailing the nature of the allegation of discrimination or harassment, GreaterSport's response, any actions taken, the reasons for them and the outcome.
-Details of these should be retained on file by the Business Operations Manager who will ensure the records are held in accordance with the General Data Protection Regulations.
-The Business Operations Manager will ensure records of these are kept for monitoring purposes.
+Details of these should be retained on file by the Strategic Lead - Business Operations who will ensure the records are held in accordance with the General Data Protection Regulations.
+The Strategi Lead - Business operations will ensure records of these are kept for monitoring purposes.